reelmatt/csci33a/README.md

 project, libraries are implemented as a OneToOneField with users.
 Each user can have only one library, and therefore, each library can have only one user.

+One Library can have multiple UserEditions.
+A UserEdition references an Edition, which in turn references a Book.
+A Book stores basic, unchanging information like the title, author, and publisher.
+An Edition stores information that can change, or is otherwise more detailed like number of pages, book identifiers (ISBN, etc.).
-In a library can exist multiple Editions.
-An Edition is an instance of a Book, which customized information for the given user.
-Say a Book is listed with a category of Science Fiction but the user classifies it as Fantasy.
-Another example is page count or minutes, which could vary depending on physical, digital ebook, or audiobook that user is reading.
+A UserEdition stores user-specified information that might differ from what the Open Library database prescribes.
+For example, say a Book is listed with a category of Science Fiction but the user classifies the book as Fantasy.
+That change is stored in the UserEdition model.

 + User (custom model)
     + No changes/additions